wa0x6e/CakePHP-Memcached-Engine/readme.md

   git clone -b master git://github.com/kamisama/CakePHP-Memcached-Engine.git Memcached

+_[Composer]_

+Add *kamisama/cakephp-memcached-engine* to your composer dependencies, then run

+  composer install

 ### Enable plugin

 In 2.0 you need to enable the plugin your `app/Config/bootstrap.php` file: